delphix/dcs-for-azure-templates/dcsazure_Snowflake_to_Snowflake_prof_pl/README.md

   (default `dbo`)
 * `METADATA_RULESET_TABLE` - This is the table to be used for storing the discovered ruleset (default `discovered_ruleset`)
+* `CAPTURE_LOG_PROCEDURE_NAME` - This is the procedure to be used for capturing the logs and marked the profiling and masking flags
+  (default `capture_adf_execution_sp`)

 ### Parameters

 * `P_SOURCE_DATABASE` - String - This is the database in Snowflake that contains data we wish to profile
 * `P_SOURCE_SCHEMA` - String - This is the schema within the above source database that we will profile
+* `P_SOURCE_ROLE` - String - This is the role in Snowflake that will be used to access Snowflake.
+This role needs permissions to query source schema.
+* `P_SOURCE_WAREHOUSE` - String - This is the warehouse in Snowflake that will be used to execute the queries
+* `P_RESET_DISCOVERY` - Boolean - This is the flag to control whether to re-profile from start, or from where it left off after last execution.
+Default value is true, which will re-profile from start.